How To Start a Business with £1000

 A limited company

-Although you can start a business as a sole-trader for many you'll want to register as a limited company, this will give you the best benefits such as appearing as a full limited business, limited liability and other factors.
+Although you can start a business as a sole-trader for many you'll want to register as a limited company (see setting up a limited company cost), this will give you the best benefits such as appearing as a full limited business, limited liability and other factors.
 This can be done from just £12 with companies house or you can do it for free with companies like Tide* check out our Tide review if you're wanting some additional information about Tide business and opening an account.

 Forming a company will give you a company name (that you can choose) and will also register you for corporations’ tax, bear it mind there are some legal responsibilities that you'll need to complete each year as a company director.